tassosant/RPG_game/README.md

 This app was created and tested in intellij using the gradle tool.

 ## Usage
-In main method which is in and main class:
+In main method which is in the main class:

 1. A hero(e.g. Mage) is created like this example below:
 ```